-It’s unfortunate but true, when economic downturn takes hold, and employment income becomes less available and more competitive, a percentage of the population turns to criminal behaviour.
+It’s unfortunate but true.
+When economic downturns takes hold, and employment income becomes less available and more competitive, a percentage of the population turns to criminal behaviour.

 Property Crimes Rise in Economic Downturn

 Every recession since the 50’s has seen an associated increase in property crime.
 In particular motor vehicle and materials theft.
-Theft of vehicles and materials is easily quantified with insurance claim data and, therefore, it’s easy to show a strong correlation with economic indicators.
+Quantifying the theft of vehicles and materials with insurance claim data it’s easy and shows a strong correlation with economic indicators.
 For example, property crime rates peaked at the height of the recession in the early 1980’s.
 Then dropped in stride with a recovery that lasted close to a decade before again rising sharply through another significant economic downturn in the early 90’s.
-The additional expense and lost productivity attributed to vehicle, equipment, and materials theft can have a devastating impact, just when a company can afford it least.
+The more expense and lost productivity attributed to vehicle, equipment, and materials theft can have a devastating impact, when a company can afford it least.

 Fleet Operators Must be Extra Vigilant

 The lesson here is that in economic downturns fleet operators must not only find ways to operate more efficiently and productively but also to be extra vigilant.
 Theft of vehicles, equipment and other mobile assets are easily detected with a GPS tracking system and can lead to the quick recovery of valuable assets.
 This helps avoid the significant financial implications of theft including deductible payouts, rising premiums, replacement costs, not to mention lost productivity.
-Theft of materials is trickier, but there are countless cases where GPS tracking has helped to uncover the theft of company materials.
+GPS tracking has also helped uncover the theft of company materials.
 Moonlighting employees using company vehicles and materials on side jobs, unscheduled stops at the warehouse, or personal vehicles filled using the company gas card are all real life examples of incidences discovered with the help of a modern GPS tracking system.